jonathan081/achoo/README.md

 ### Challenges
    - Firebase was attempted before and did not end well.
-   - How are we going to create secure hashes to function as unique identifiers?
-They must always be unique.
-         - For security purposes, the hashing should be done on the phone/app level and then sent to the backend.
    - Dev phones being dev phones.

 ## Week 11 2/5/21-2/12/12